Legal help

 Find more information on the Commission’s Legal advice from the Workplace Advice Service page.

-A list of registered employee associations is available on the Commission’s Find a registered organisation page.
+A list of registered organisations including unions, can be found on the Commission’s Find a registered organisation page.

 Employer associations

-A list of registered employer associations is available on the Commission’s Find a registered organisation page.
+A list of registered employer associations can be found on the Commission’s Find a registered organisation page.

 Law societies and institutes